Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/17 Chapter-15 Werewolf Den.md

 > A maze of torchlit tunnels and caves expands in front of you.
 Bones lie strewn upon the floor.
 ^69d

 The ceiling here is 10 feet high.
 The bones on the floor are a warning system.
-They crunch loudly underfoot, and creatures have disadvantage on Dexterity (Stealth) checks made to move silently through this area.
+They crunch loudly underfoot, and creatures have disadvantage on Dexterity ([[/5.
+Mechanics/Rules/Skills.md#Stealth\|Stealth]]) checks made to move silently through this area.

 #### Z5a.
 South Cave